gverploeg/Recommender-Case-Study/miniquiz.md

+## Miniquiz: Scraping

+**Include your code and answers in** `miniquiz.py`.

 This morning we will have a little fun exercise around web scraping to refresh your memory!
-Scrape [snackdata](http://www.snackdata.com) and use its data to answer the following questions (using mongoDB queries):
+Scrape [snackdata](http://www.snackdata.com), and use its data to answer the following questions (using mongoDB queries):

 1. Create a record in mongoDB for each snack containing the following:
     * Name